RobertWillis42/terminal_calculator/README.md

 # terminal_calculator

-A simple terminal based calculator made in C#.
+A simple terminal-based calculator made with C#.
 It supports simple addition, subtraction, multiplication, and division.